gradientinstitute/aboleth/docs/tutorials/some_regressors.rst

 ----------------

 The final class of non-linear regressors we will construct with Aboleth are (approximate) Gaussian process (GP) regressors.
+They represent the latent function in a similar manner to SVRs, but have a different learning objective.
+See [1]_ for a full discussion and derivation of GPs, we'll not go into detail in this tutorial.

-Typically Gaussian processes have a computational complexity of :math:`\mathcal{O}(N^3)` in training where :math:`N` is the training set size.
+Full Gaussian processes have a computational complexity of :math:`\mathcal{O}(N^3)` in training where :math:`N` is the training set size.
-This limits their application to fairly small problems.
+This limits their application to fairly small problems; a few thousands of training points.
 However, again using random Fourier features [5]_, we can approximate them by slightly modifying the Bayesian linear regressor from before,

 .. code::